mobinghanbari/school_fast_api/README.md

 # School Api With Fast Api

-to do api using fast api
+school api using fast api

 ## Warning
 Make sure that you using the last version of python and fastapi.